Guide

 • understand what data is helpful in informing a good integrated workforce plan

-• learn from examples and tips from ICSs that have had success with integrating across their systems
+• learn from examples and tips from ICSs that have had success with integrating their workforces to deliver better care across their systems

 • find external resources on integrated workforce planning.

 We recognise that every ICS will be at a different place in their journey to developing a fully integrated workforce plan.
-This guide has been written to support you in whatever stage you have reached.
+Therefore, this guide has been written to support you at whatever stage you have reached.

 LGA (Local Government Authority), Skills for Care and NHS Employers logos